lucasslf/vanhackathon/README.md

   }
 }

+### Instructions

+The API was developed as a self contained application that can be deployed to a container or executed localy.
+The Maven build will create a Jar file.
+To run the application just use java -jar command on mastermind-api-0.0.1-SNAPSHOT.jar.

 ### Final Considerations

-1. What was the hardest part?
+1 - What was the hardest part?

 The hardest part for me was to manage the time to finish everything I had planed.
 I wanted my solution to be professional and truly functional, in the sense that you can really play.

-2. If you could go back and give yourself advice at the beginning of the project, what would it be?
+2 - If you could go back and give yourself advice at the beginning of the project, what would it be?

 Try to find a team way before the event date and start planning really early.

-3. If you could change something about this challenge, what would it be?
+3 - If you could change something about this challenge, what would it be?

 I think the multiplayer game play could be a little bit better explained.